chienaeae/restore-source-map/README.md

-## Google JavaScript Style Guide - [JS Guide](https://google.github.io/styleguide/jsguide.html)
+## Introduction

-This template uses Google JavaScript Style.
+This is typescript template for further usage.

 ## Git Commit